sajibcse68/MyDailyLearn/JavaScript/Angular.md

 #### Two Way Binding
-- Two-way binding means that if the component property is modified inside the component (JavaScript) or inside our web page (HTML), it will stay in sync.
+- Two-way binding means that if the component property is modified inside the component (JavaScript) or inside our web page (HTML), if will stay in sync.
 - The [(ngModel)], allows us to have one command to express two-way data binding.
 - [()] syntax is sometimes called **banana in a box**.
-- When we use the **ngModel** syntax, we can only set it equal to a data bound property.
+- When we use th **ngModel** syntax, we can only set it equal to a data bound property.
   - Ok: [(ngModal)]="user.age", [(ngModal)]="firsName"
   - Not Ok: [(ngModal)]="fullName()"
 #### Services
-- Services are used to organise and share code accross our app, and they'are usually where we create. our data access methods.
+- Services are used to organise and share code accross our app, and they'are usually where we create our data access methods.
 - When we run an Angular 2 application, it creates a dependency injector.
 An injector is in charge of knowing how to create and send things.